Sumit-Pathrabe/GDELT_kafka_realtime-streaming-pipeline/readme.md

 python ingest_gdelt.py
 Trigger the Lakehouse Micro-batch: Run the spark_consumer.py notebook in your Databricks workspace to pull the queue into the Delta Table.

-Architected and developed by Sumit.
+Architected and developed by
-Data science , RCOEM.
+Sumit , Data science , RCOEM.